ArslanSafdar721/splunk-security-labs/notes/lessons-learned.md

 - High-volume client IPs can reveal authentication patterns worth reviewing.
 - Failed login analysis is stronger when grouped by IP address, operation, result status, and error code.

-## Improvements For Future Labs

-- Add an alert configuration screenshot if available.
-- Add a short timeline if the dataset contains useful timestamps.
-- Map authentication failures to MITRE ATT&CK where appropriate.